-If using an isopropanolic extract (usually sold under the brand name of Remifemin), 20-40mg daily is used in 1-2 doses, respectively.
-This gives about 1-2mg of triterpenoid glycosides.
+If using an isopropanolic extract (usually sold under the brand name of Remifemin), 20-40mg daily is used in doses of 20mg; taking 20mg results in a once daily dosing, whereas taking 40mg is twice daily dosing of the 20mg.
+This dosage (20-40mg) confers 1-2mg of triterpenoid glycosides.

-If using an aqueous:ethanolic extract of black cohosh root (basically, not the Remifemin), doses range from 64-128mg daily usually; in two divided doses.
+If using an aqueous:ethanolic extract of black cohosh root (ie. not Remifemin) then doses range from 64-128mg daily which are usually taken in two divided doses.
 This contributed about the same amount of triterpenoid glycosides.

 The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Black Cohosh has in your body, and how strong these effects are.